ahstat/ahstat.github.io/_posts/2017-5-11-Gradient-for-SNE.md

 $$\text{KL}(P_i \mid \mid Q_i) = \sum_{j} p_{j \mid i} \log \frac{p_{j \mid i}}{q_{j \mid i}}.$$

-[See post about KL for more details; and next paragraph].
+[See post about KL for more details].

 Since we want to minimize them for all $$i$$, we finally define the cost function as: